naflanmohamed/naflan-portfolio/README.md

 - Navigate through the site using the navbar or scroll interactions.
 - Review project details, live demos, and source code links.
-- Use the theme toggle for light/dark mode preferences.
 - Submit a message via the contact form to get in touch with me.

 ## Customization